 Tele-Urology: Access and Quality of Care for Patients

-Within the urologic community, telemedicine (tele-urology) offers practical uses such as condition diagnosis, general management of care, pre and post-operative care, second opinions and, possibly, remote surgery.
+Synopsis: Within the urologic community, telemedicine (tele-urology) offers practical uses such as condition diagnosis, general management of care, pre and post-operative care, second opinions and, possibly, remote surgery.1

-New data highlighting the effectiveness of telemedicine, as well as, innovative screening methods for male infertility using smartphone technology, will be presented during the 111th Annual Scientific Meeting of the American Urological Association (AUA) on Friday, May 6 at 8:30 a.m.
-The press session will be moderated by Eugene Rhee, MD, MBA, AUA spokesperson and chief of urologic surgery at Kaiser Permanente, San Diego.
+New data highlighting the effectiveness of telemedicine, as well as, innovative screening methods for male infertility using smartphone technology, was presented during the 111th Annual Scientific Meeting of the American Urological Association (AUA) on Friday, May 6 at 8:30 a.m.
+The press session was moderated by Eugene Rhee, MD, MBA, AUA spokesperson and chief of urologic surgery at Kaiser Permanente, San Diego.
 He is also the recipient of the 2013 AUA Gallagher Health Policy Scholarship.

 Telemedicine and the innovative use of technology are considered two of the fastest-growing components within the health care delivery system.
 Both provide novel and opportune access to hospitals, clinics and health care providers for those who otherwise would have limited to no access.